brandonhenness/Waypoint-Wizard/README.md

 - **Waypoint Retrieval:** Provides users with their stored waypoints on demand.
 - **Map Generation:** Generates maps displaying waypoint locations based on the server's map seed.
 - **Seed Integration:** Seamlessly integrates with the Minecraft world seed to ensure accurate map visuals.
+- **Planned Feature:** Generate new waypoints on demand to link points of interest, such as in-game structures.

 ## Prerequisites